izzy-pin/n-news/README.md

 ### Create .env files

-- This project use dotenv to load the environment variables from the necessary env file into the process.env global object.
+- This project uses dotenv to load the environment variables from the necessary env file into the process.env global object.
 - So, we need to create 2 local .env files to determine which database to connect to.

   1. The `.env.test` file will contain only the line `PGDATABASE=nc_news_test` and connect to our test database when running our test suite.